 Hall, H., Cruickshank, P. & Ryan, B. (2017 in press).
 Exploring information literacy through the lens of Activity Theory.
 In: Proceedings of the 5th European Conference on Information Literacy (ECIL2017).
 New York: Springer.
 [Slides of conference paper available; full text of conference paper available]

-The next person to speak at the workshop was my PhD student Lyndsey Jenkins.
+The next person to speak at the workshop was my PhD student Lyndsey Jenkins, whose visit to Finland was funded by a grant from the John Campbell Trust.
 Lyndsey gave a presentation on her ESRC-funded doctoral research.
 She introduced innovation and workplace learning as the main concepts of her study, and the applicability of Social Cognitive Theory to the research.
 Lyndsey’s slides are available on SlideShare and below.

 Jenkins, L., Hall, H., & Raeside, R. (2018 in press).
 Applications and applicability of Social Cognitive Theory in Information Science research.
 Journal of Librarianship and Information Science.
 [Abstract available; full text of journal manuscript available.]